9 Ways to Stop Water Runoff from Neighbor’s Yard

 8. Install a Catch Basin and Redirect the Water

-a catch basin
+catch basin for runoff

 9. Build a Retaining Wall with Proper Drainage